 Meaning, that most classes are based around a project that you should complete in order to process the knowledge.
 Making it a hands-on experience and easier to digest.

 Back in the day, Skillshare used to be set up so that you could purchase one class at a time.
 And while it was the model that most learning platforms maintain now, they are now subscription-based.

 The business model of Skillshare evolved over the years and I am so happy that they transitioned to a subscriptions based experience, so now, you don't have to pay each class you take separately.

 When they announced the move, I could have not being happier, because I was going to get so many more classes, for about the same price I was paying a year for all the classes I had already purchased.

 With the new subscription model, you can pay monthly, or yearly to have access to their whole library of classes.
 (Can I get a yaaayyy!!!)
 Yes, you can take AS MANY CLASSES as you want!

-If you want to give Skillshare a try, you can sign up with my link and get 2 FREE MONTHS of Premium Membership, so you can check if you like the classes and platform.
+If you want to give Skillshare a try, you can sign up with my link and get a FREE Premium Membership trial, so you can check if you like the classes and platform.

 Guys!
-That’s 60 full days of free learning!
-So clean your agenda and get lost of coffee (or tea if you are like me) sign up for an account with this link first to claim the promotion, and start learning!
+That’s so much free learning!
+So clean your agenda and get lots of coffee (or tea if you are like me) sign up for an account with this link first to claim the promotion, and start learning!